ghudachek/Restaurant-Generator/README.md

 ## Change Log
  - Got rid of the user ability to add rating to their saved list for sake of simplier, clean NavBar.
- - Changes layout for the Saved list and random generator to always be on a Side NavBar that can be opened and closed for all screen sizes.
+ - Changed layout for the saved list and random generator to always be in a Side NavBar that can be opened and closed for all screen sizes.
  - Ended up not having time to add maps function
+ - Added cuisine type to the data given when restaurants are shown.